MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 #### Step 5.
 Run your Minecraft Behavior Pack

-Now that you’ve prepared Visual Studio Code and prepared your Behavior Pack, you’re ready to start debugging!
+Now that you've prepared Visual Studio Code and prepared your Behavior Pack, you're ready to start debugging!

 First, click **Start Debugging** inside of Visual Studio Code.
 This will put Visual Studio Code into *listen for a debugging connection* mode.